top of page

 Make Protein Easy: Start With a High-Protein Breakfast You Can Repeat

 If you want protein goals to actually happen (without tracking your life away), build one reliable “protein anchor” meal you can grab on autopilot.
+Which brings us to the breakfast that tastes like dessert but hits like a responsible adult.

-High-Protein Meal Prep Breakfast:
+High-Protein Meal Prep Breakfast

-Makes: 4 jars/ Containers
+Makes: 4 jars/containers

 Prep time: 10 minutes